 I have come across this question few times.
 Below is my response.

-In the coming years, the automated investment management industry will become very advanced technologically.
+In the coming years, the digital investment management industry will become very advanced technologically.
 For example, artificial intelligence will be applied to investment management service.
-Only those independent firms that can understand technology better (like our firm QuietGrowth) will be better placed to provide a superior service in the coming years.
+Only those independent firms that can understand technology better, such as our firm QuietGrowth, will be better placed to provide a superior service in the coming years.